A deadly serious affair…

 “Of course.
 I’ll keep you posted.”

-As he ended the call, Nick wanted to tell him not to bother, but Trevor was nothing if not thorough when it came to his job.
+As Trevor ended the call, Nick wanted to tell him not to bother, but Trevor was nothing if not thorough when it came to his job.

 Sam joined him away from the group.
 “What’s up?”

-“Oh nothing much, just a presidential affair and love child conceived during the last campaign.”
-He noted that Derek was updating the others, and everyone was looking at him.
+“Oh nothing much, just a possible presidential affair and love child.”
+He noted that Derek was updating the others, and everyone was looking at Nick.
 The entire world would be looking to him for reaction, and he needed to start right now in schooling his features to give nothing away.

 “Here we go again.”